 Shivali has a PhD in Urban Studies and her thesis used environmental justice theory and participatory action research with disadvantaged groups to challenge greenspace inequality in Glasgow.
+She is also a director for Greenspace Scotland and an associate for the Surefoot Effect.
 Previous to this, her professional career focused on developing multidisciplinary front-line services, in both London and Glasgow, in the fields of youth work, rough sleeping and refugee integration.
 She has worked at a senior level in health, social work and third sector organisations to deliver robust strategic and operational responses to social, environmental and climate justice issues.

 ERCS Programme Manager

 Ian is a qualified lawyer in Scots law specialising in environmental and planning law.
 He has worked as an in-house solicitor for the Scottish Environment Protection Agency and also in private practice in Scotland’s only dedicated public interest environmental law firm.
 In the past seven years he has acted as low-cost, freelance environmental and planning law consultant, advising and representing community groups across Scotland.
 He has a broad and detailed knowledge of Scottish, UK, EU and international environmental law, the Scottish legal and planning systems, and the structure and workings of the Scottish Parliament, Courts and Government.

 Emilia has dedicated her career to environmental justice campaigns.
 She has supported communities threatened by large polluting power stations across the UK, campaigned for clean air that meets safety standards in Scotland, and has researched deforestation, climate change, and EU renewables policy.
 She studied law at the University of Nottingham which sparked her interest in the human right to a healthy environment.
 She wrote her Masters dissertation on EU Biofuels Policy and Access to Justice.
 She enjoys singing, swimming, and (no surprises!) spending time in nature.